a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Select a file icon.
 Click in an empty area within the window.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Apple > Control Panels.
 Close the window by clicking on the close box.
 Verify nothing mis-paints.

+* Launch DeskTop.
+On a volume, create folders named "A1", "B1", "A", and "B".
+View > by Name.
+Verify that the order is: "A", "A1", "B", "B1".

 ## Shortcuts

 * Set up multiple volumes (e.g. V1, V2, V3).
 Launch DeskTop.
 Use Shortcuts > Add a Shortcut... to add an shortcut on V2.
 Run Shortcuts > Edit a Shortcut... and select the added shortcut to edit it, which should init the dialog showing V2.
 Click Change Drive.
 Verify that the picker now shows V3.